 The impacts of Covid-19 have shifted what was once normal, like attending church in person.
-Today, more people watch services online — and this trend is likely to continue.
+Today, more people watch services online — and this trend is only continuing.
 Now, rather than creating opportunities for more connectedness and people gathering together, we are faced with the opposite.
 Many people in your community feel disconnected from church, and they need your help.

 Where there were in-person Bible study groups with people getting together weekly and engaging with each other personally, many of those groups have either stopped or moved to an online environment.
 And the online experience just isn’t the same; we can’t underestimate the value of the physical aspect of worshipping together.

-To counteract these relational impacts, here are the five ways you can connect people who are disconnected in your church.
+To counteract these relational impacts, here are the five ways you can connect people who disconnected from church.